FiMDP/FiMDP-Evaluation/README.md

 # FiMDP-Evaluation

-Evaluation of FiMDP and its features
+Repository for notebook with tests for evaluating FiMDP and comparing with other tools like Storm.